 Day 4: Siem Reap to Kampong Cham Transfer to Kampong Cham (approx. 4½ hours) this morning to board the Lotus Mekong Navigator for your seven-night cruise.
 Enjoy a welcome reception on the sun deck as you begin the journey downstream.
 You'll have an informative welcome brief before a Cambodian-themed dinner in the Le Marché Dining Room.
 Stay: Lotus Mekong Navigator.
 B, L, D.

-Day 6: Angkor Ban See the charming town of Angkor Ban and get a glimpse into the locals' lives.
+Day 5: Kampong Cham & Angkor Ban Walk up to the colourful hilltop pagoda of Wat Hanchey, where you'll receive a traditional Buddhist Water Blessing from resident monks.
+Wander around the monastery and soak up Mekong River valley views before lunch back on the ship.
+Later, see the charming town of Angkor Ban and get a glimpse into the locals' lives.
 Start by visiting a family in their home before continuing through the village to the local school and joining children in their classroom to experience a typical school day.
 Walk back through the village to the ship, with the chance en route to take photos and briefly stop at the local monastery complex.
 Stay: Lotus Mekong Navigator.
 B, L, D.

-Day 9: Tan Chau and Hong Ngu Once you've crossed the border from Cambodia into Vietnam, continue downstream to Tan Chau – you'll notice a change in architecture along the riverfront.
-After lunch, visit the local island village of Hong Ngu which produces a large number of the traditional Khmer scarves exported to Cambodia.
+Day 9: Hong Ngu Today, board a small sampan boat that will transport you to the local island village of Hong Ngu.
+This is where a large number of the traditional Khmer scarves exported to Cambodia are produced.
 These are woven in many homes around the village and here you'll have the opportunity to see the process as well as the villagers' artwork.
-Visit the local temple dedicated to a unique religion founded in this area of Vietnam, Hoa Hao, before joining the culinary team in the evening and watching them demonstrate the art of Vietnamese and Cambodian cooking.
+Before returning to the ship, visit the home of a war veteran.
+Later in the day you'll explore Gieng Island where traditional boats are made.
+Enjoy a sampan cruise around the island and visit the 19th-Century Gieng Cathedral.
 Stay: Lotus Mekong Navigator.
 B, L, D.

 Day 10: Sa Dec and Cai Be Board sampans to navigate the Mekong's narrow canals.
-Stop en route at a local brick factory to see people making bricks with clay from the Mekong River, before continuing to the town of Sa Dec.
-Here you'll make a short visit to the home of Mr. Hyun Thuy Le, who inspired Marguerite Duras’s novel, L’Amant (The Lover) and stroll through the town market.
+In Sa Dec you'll make a short visit to the home of Mr. Hyun Thuy Le, who inspired Marguerite Duras’s novel, L’Amant (The Lover) and stroll through the town market.
 Return to the ship for lunch before sailing to Cai Be this afternoon.
 Pass the city’s beautiful French Gothic cathedral, visit the historic An Kiet House with its stunning gardens and then hop back on sampans to a traditional rice factory, where workers produce rice paper, rice wine and popped rice.
 End the day sailing towards My Tho and enjoy an elegant Vietnamese-themed dinner – the perfect way to bid farewell to the magnificent Mekong.
 Stay: Lotus Mekong Navigator.
 B, L, D.

 Day 11: My Tho to Ho Chi Minh City Disembark from your ship and transfer to Ho Chi Minh City, Vietnam (approx. 1½ hours).
 Transfer to your hotel for two nights; the rest of the day is at leisure.
 Stay: Caravelle Saigon Hotel (or similar).
 B